Three tips for using WhatsApp as a marketing tool

 According to his recent LinkedIn article, ‘promotion codes, advertising key products, giving value through entertainment and captivating people through well crafted imagery and video’ are just a handful of examples as to how content marketing can be adapted to the WhatsApp platform.

-By creating subculture characters that the consumer can add as a contact on the chat, Clarks have shown that thinking outside the box about how you communicate with customers can reap huge rewards.
+They’ve created subculture characters that the consumer can add as a contact on the chat.
+Clarks have shown that thinking outside the box about how you communicate with customers can reap huge rewards.

 3. Be a source of information

-Going beyond content, brands such as the BBC have found that transforming WhatsApp into a source of vital information for its audience has made it an indispensable tool for many.
+Going beyond content, brands such as the BBC have transformed WhatsApp into a source of vital information for its audience.
+In doing so, WhatsApp has become an indispensable tool for many.

-According to a recent article by Marketing Week, the BBC started using WhatsApp as early as 2014 when, during the Ebola crisis, they needed to find a quick, instant way of spreading information to as many people as possible.
+According to a recent article by Marketing Week, the BBC started using WhatsApp as early as 2014.
+During the Ebola crisis, they needed to find a quick, instant way of spreading information to as many people as possible.

 Marketing Week noted ‘speaking at the We Are Social Chat Apps 101 event, the BBC’s mobile editor, Trushar Barot, said that the platform has even provided the broadcaster with content ideas’.
-As users began to engage with the content and ask questions of their own, the BBC was better able to tailor information to the needs of its audience and respond to current issues.
+Users began to engage with the content and ask questions of their own.
+The BBC was then better able to tailor information to the needs of its audience and respond to current issues.

-In an age of user generated content and on-the-go data, WhatsApp can easily be used as another tool in the toolkit for marketers looking to engage with their consumers.
-While WhatsApp has no immediate plans to enable third party advertising in the manner of Facebook, with a little creativity it can be an equally valuable platform for marketers.
+We are living in an age of user generated content and on-the-go data.
+WhatsApp can easily be used as another tool in the toolkit for marketers looking to engage with their consumers.
+True, WhatsApp has no immediate plans to enable third party advertising in the manner of Facebook.
+But, with a little creativity it can be an equally valuable platform for marketers.